cntehang/public-dev-docs/frontend/angular-best-practices.md

 # Angular Best Practices

-Here is a set of best practices using Angular
+Here is a set of best practices using Angular.

+## Constructor and Lifecycle Hooks

+For property bindings and change detection theories, check [these blogs](https://blog.angularindepth.com/these-5-articles-will-make-you-an-angular-change-detection-expert-ed530d28930).

+Simply, follow the following rules:

+- Use `constructor()` only for dependency injection.
+- Use `ngOninit()` to initialize data-bound properties.
+- Use `ngAfterViewInit()` when you need to do something after the component view is initialized.
+The `@ViewChild` fields are initialized when this hook is called.
+- Use `ngDestroy()` to clear resources such as unsubscribing from observables.
+- Use asynchronous methods to update properties and know the `NgZone` concept to avoid the `ExpressionChangedAfterItHasBeenCheckedError` error.

 ## Forms

-As hinted by the offical Angular document, use the new Reactive Form, not Template Form.
+Only use the reactive Form, not Template Form.
 Template forms are asynchornous and event-driven.
 They are also not as flexible as reactive forms.
-Reactive fomrs have the following benefits:

-- Synchronous form controls are easier to unit test
-- Forms and models are closely aligned
-- Group form controls together at different levels using group and array.
-- Validate form controls at any level and dynamically

-Use the following style to create a form:
+For most simple scenarios, use `FormBuilder` to create a form.
+For a complicated form, create `FormGroup` and `FormControl` directly.

 ```ts
 constructor(private formBuilder: FormBuilder) {}